Andcircle/Term1_Proj3_Behavioral-Cloning/Writeup.md

 #### 2. Creation of the Training Set & Training Process

 First, I used original data sample, the training result is fine, but I can't make the whole lap, so I added my own training data set.
 I did one dataset for center driving, one dataset for off centerline recovery.
-The final result turns out to be OK, but the recovery dataset maybe too big, so the vehicle will keep driving off center line and then recovering.
-The performance can be improved by fine tune the dataset.
+The final result turns out to be OK.

+In my first submission, I made a mistake that, cv2.imread() actually returns BGR format, I have to change it to RGB using cv2.cvtColor(image, cv2.COLOR_BGR2RGB).
+After that, the training results is much better.

 In order to improve training result with minimum dataset, I did following things:
 1. During training, I used all the left, center, right cameras